jrief/django-websocket-redis/docs/usage.rst

 Subscribe to Broadcast Notifications
 ------------------------------------
 This is the simplest form of notification.
-Every websocket subscribed to a broadcast channel is notified, when a message is sent to that named Redis channel.
-Say, the websocket URL is ``ws://www.example.com/ws/foobar?subscribe-broadcast`` and the Django loop wants to publish a message to all clients listening on the named facility, referred here as ``foobar``.
+Every Websocket subscribed to a broadcast channel is notified, when a message is sent to that named Redis channel.
+Say, the Websocket URL is ``ws://www.example.com/ws/foobar?subscribe-broadcast`` and the Django loop wants to publish a message to all clients listening on the named facility, referred here as ``foobar``.